 Unless otherwise indicated within a subsequent chapter, the Executive Director, who shall keep a log of all complaints or violations, is granted the discretion and authority to assess monetary penalties for violations of District Regulations as well as to revoke, suspend or deny a license or permit to any person for cause; after an attempt to resolve any violation of complaint informally.
-Twenty four (24) hours shall be granted to correct or remediate any complaint or violation.
+No less than twenty four (24) hours shall be granted to correct or remediate any complaint or violation.